Edward Hare: Quinine

 Hare experimented with quinine for treatment of malaria fevers.
 Hare who had observed military action with the British forces in Afghanistan in 1839, used quinine to treat soldiers near the Nepal border.
 In 1847, Hare published his findings in a pamphlet which caused a great sensation throughout the medical community in India.
 The Calcutta Medical Board obtained a sanction from Lord Dalhousie to bring Hare to Calcutta and place him in charge of a wing at the General Hospital.
 In a year, Hare had reduced the death-rate from fevers to one-twelfth of its average rate for the previous twenty years.
 Hare's system of using quinine to treat fever in malaria was supported by the Medical Board and was used throughout India.
 Over a period of nine years, he treated 7,000 European soldiers with quinine and recorded a mortality rate of less than 0.5 percent.

 Vegetarianism

-Hare was a vegetarian, not a vegan.
-He was a Vice-President of the Vegetarian Society.
+Hare was a vegetarian.
+He served as Vice-President of the Vegetarian Society.
 Historian James Gregory has noted that Hare's diet consisted of "two daily meals of toasted or unleavened bread, weak tea, vegetables cooked in butter, farinaceous puddings and fruit."

 In 1873, Hare authored a biography of vegetarian physician William Lambe.